arendjr/laces.js/README.md

 ```

 Options can be specified using a single mapping with the data-laces
-attribute, or with separate data-laces-* attributes.
-The above span element
+attribute, or with separate data-laces-* attributes (though you should not mix
+the two methods within a single element).
+The above span element could thus also
-could thus also have been written like this:
+have been written like this:

 ```html
 <span data-laces-property="someArray[{{index}}].name" data-laces-editable="true"></span>